obsidianmd/obsidian-clipper/docs/Filters.md

 - Filters work for any kind of [[Variables|variable]] including `prompt`, `meta`, `selector`, and `schema` variables.
 - Filters can be chained, e.g. `{{variable|filter1|filter2}}`, and are applied in the order they are added.

-## Date and time
+## Dates

-Convert and modify date and time values.
+Convert and modify dates.

 ### `date`